The Longest Night (1991 film)

 The Longest Night (La noche más larga) is a 1991 Spanish historical drama film directed by José Luis García Sánchez which stars Juan Echanove alongside Carmen Conesa and Juan Diego.
 Written by García Sánchez alongside Carmen Rico Godoy and Manuel Gutiérrez Aragón, the screenplay is based on the story El año que murió Franco by Pedro J. Ramírez.
 The movie deals with the social amnesia that fell upon Franco's regime times once democracy was restored in Spain.
+The title comes from a line of Al Alba, a song by Luis Eduardo Aute and popular during the waning days of Franco's government.

 Plot

 The plot concerns about the last executions carried out by the Francoist regime on 27 September 1975.
-In a night during 1990, both the military prosecutor of the trial and one of the defense attorneys meet on a train, recalling memories of the last days of Francoist Spain and the political transition that followed, as well as of their personal lives.
+In a night during 1990, both the military prosecutor of the trial and one of the defense attorneys meet on a train, recalling memories of the final months of Francoist Spain and the political transition that followed, as well as of their personal lives.